GlenKPeterson/Cymling/README.md

 ```

 ## Records
+Records are the basis of Cymling.
-Like ML, we'll use records.
-This language is type safe, but it does not require you to define types beforehand.
-Just make records and use them.
+This language is type safe, but does not require you to define types beforehand.
+Just make tuples or records and use them.
+The difference between a record and a tuple is that members of a record are accessed by name while members of a tuple are accessed by position.
+Cymling may support an anonymous tuple as well as a record, but maybe not immediately.
 You'll probably want to define aliases for commonly used records, especially if you pass them to functions.
 For that, there's a built-in `type` keyword.
 A data definition looks like this:
 ```
-type Person(name: String?
+type Person(name:String?
-            age: Int = 0
+            age:Int = 0
             height:Float?)
 ```
 Notice that this is C-like syntax.
 That's because this is about types and therefore deserves to *look* different from the more lispy grammar of the rest of the language.

 An instance of that definition is declared using Record syntax.
 Parameters can be accessed by index (0-based), or optional names may be used for clarity.
 ```